rachellombardi/tutorial-error101/README.md

 The `condor_q` command shows the status of the jobs and it can be used to diagnose why jobs are not running.
-Using the `-better-analyze` flag with `condor_q` can show you detailed information about why a job isn't starting.
+Using the `-better-analyze` flag with `condor_q` can show you detailed information about why a job isn't starting on a specific pool.
 Since OSG Connect sends jobs to many places, we also need to specify a pool name with the `-pool` flag.

+Unless you know a specific pool you would like to query, checking the `flock.opensciencegrid.org` pool is usually a good place to start.

 	$ condor_q -better-analyze JOB-ID -pool POOL-NAME